 The US Centers for Disease Control and Prevention has a section on Global Health, which although US based makes the point that communicable diseases are a global issue: "Disease knows no borders.
 In today’s interconnected world, diseases can spread from an isolated, rural village to any major city in as little as 36 hours.
 The U.S. cannot protect its borders and the health of its citizens without addressing diseases elsewhere in the world.
 CDC works 24/7 to protect Americans and save lives around the world by detecting and controlling outbreaks at their source.
 In addition, CDC helps other countries increase their ability to prevent, detect, and respond to health threats on their own."

 "The lottery of birth is responsible for much of who we are.
 If you were not born in the country you were, what would your life be like?
 Would you be the same person?
 IfItWereMyHome.com is your gateway to understanding life outside your home.
 Use the country comparison tool to compare living conditions in your own country to those of another.
 Start by selecting a region to compare on the map to the right, and begin your exploration."

 - Look at the Global Burden of Disease web site which has a set of data visualisations on disability and death globally, from the Institute for Health Metrics.
 Play around with these tools to help you answer these questions:

 b.
 This treemap is a good way of comparing different causes of death for different age groups.

-We will look at five major categories of disease as we progress through the rest of the course: Communicable disease, Non-communicable disease, Neglected tropical diseases, Injuries, and Mental illness -- which you will see in subsequent sections of this course.
+We will look at five major categories of disease as we progress through the rest of the course: Communicable disease, Non-communicable disease, Neglected tropical diseases, Injuries, Mental illness - you will see these in subsequent sections of this course.
 We have chosen these as key issues facing low- to middle-income countries, although there are many more health problems facing these countries.
-We are also only providing a snapshot of the problems as you will find more depth in our other Open Online Courses.
+We are also only providing a snapshot of the problems - you will find more depth in other of our Open Online Courses.